 Kidney stones are a common health problem that can be caused by various factors such as diet, low fluid consumption, excess body weight, some medical conditions, certain medications and supplements.
 Kidney stones are hard mass of minerals and salts that form inside the kidneys.
 They are a painful conditions that can lead to urinary problems and kidney damage if not treated.
 Fortunately, you can help prevent or reduce your risk of developing kidney stones by making healthier lifestyle choices.
 This includes avoiding or limiting intake of certain foods.

 Perhaps, if you have already had kidney stones, knowing the type of kidney stone you have and making changes to what you eat and drink can keep the problem from coming back.
 The four major types of kidney stones are - calcium oxalate stones, calcium phosphate stones, uric acid stones, and cystine stones.

-Added sugars: Added or refined sugars can not only raise your chances of having of kidney stones, but also increase risk of heart disease and many other serious conditions.
-Sugary drink can raise your urine calcium and lower your urine volume.
-Eliminate or reduce foods and drinks flavoured with sugar, or particularly high-fructose corn syrup.
+Added or refined sugars can not only raise your chances of having of kidney stones but also increase the risk of heart disease and many other serious conditions.
+A sugary drink can raise your urine calcium and lower your urine volume.
+Eliminate or reduce foods and drinks flavored with sugar, or particularly high-fructose corn syrup.